 Standard Family Rooms: 5 standard family rooms with similar facilities to the twin chalets.

-Etosha Park: Drive yourself into the Etosha Park and spend the day visiting the numerous waterholes in search of game.
+Etosha National Park: Drive yourself into the Etosha Park and spend the day visiting the numerous waterholes in search of game.
+Or join one of the game drives offered by Etosha Safari Lodge.

 Birding: Ornithologists can expect to be well entertained, there have been some 340 different species of birdlife recorded in and around the park.